SalesforceCommerceCloud/commerce-sdk-isomorphic/README.md

 });
 ```

-Invalid query parameters that are not a part of the API and do not follow the `c_` custom query parameter convention will be filtered from the request have an error thrown.
+Invalid query parameters that are not a part of the API and do not follow the `c_` custom query parameter convention will be filtered from the request and a warning will be displayed.

 ## License Information